rinikerlab/restraintmaker/README.md

 python examples/example_gui.py
 ```

+  * Install via Pymol Plugin Manager
+    should be possible, but not recommended right now :)

 ## GUI Tutorial
 ### GUI Menu
 RestraintMaker adds a menu to the pymol GUI on the bottom right.
 This is the easiest way to interact with RestraintMaker.